-(b) Service Code(s) (c) Relationship to employer, employee organization, or person known to be a party-in-interest by the plan.
-If none, (e) Did service provider receive indirect compensation? (sources other than plan or plan sponsor) (f) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures? (g) Enter total indirect compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element (f).
-If none, enter -0 36 50 NONE 15809 Yes 🗌 No 🗙 Yes 🗌 No 🗌 Yes 🗌 No 🗍
+(b) Service Code(s) (C) Relationship to employer, employee organization, or person known to be a party-in-interest (e) Did service provider receive indirect compensation? (sources other than plan or plan sponsor) (f) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures? (g) Enter total indirect compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element (f).
+If none, enter -0 formula instead of an amount or 36 50 NONE 6706 Yes 🗌 No 🗙 Yes No Yes No